23 Of The Best Relationship Goals To Nurture Intimacy

 - If your spouse seems on edge, ask if there’s something you could do to make the day better.

 Just demonstrating your readiness to help out can go a long way toward reminding your spouse that their happiness and well-being matter to you.

 And this is essential to building a real connection.

-Relationship goal #19- Arrange to take a class together in a subject that interests you both.
+Relationship goal #19- Take a class together that interests you both.